NVIDIA-Merlin/HugeCTR/docs/source/hugectr_contributor_guide.md

 3. Build HugeCTR from scratch using one or any combination of the following options:
    - **SM**: You can use this option to build HugeCTR with a specific compute capability (DSM=80) or multiple compute capabilities (DSM="70;75").
 The default compute capability is 70, which uses the NVIDIA V100 GPU.
-For more information, refer to [Compute Capability](https://github.com/NVIDIA/HugeCTR/blob/master/docs/hugectr_user_guide.md#compute-capability).
+For more information, refer to the [Compute Capability](hugectr_user_guide.md#compute-capability) table.
 60 is not supported for inference deployments.
-For more information, refer to [Quick Start](https://github.com/triton-inference-server/hugectr_backend#quick-start).
+For more information, refer to the [Quick Start](https://github.com/triton-inference-server/hugectr_backend#quick-start) for the HugeCTR backend of Triton Inference Server.
    - **CMAKE_BUILD_TYPE**: You can use this option to build HugeCTR with Debug or Release.
 When using Debug to build, HugeCTR will print more verbose logs and execute GPU tasks in a synchronous manner. average of eval_batches results.
 Only one thread and chunk will be used in the data reader.
 Performance will be lower when in validation mode.
 This option is set to OFF by